jenkinsci/pipeline-plugin/TUTORIAL.md

 Consult the [Docker demo](demo/README.md) for an example of a flow using multiple `stage`s.

-# Loading script text from version control
+# Loading Script Text from Version Control

 Complex flows would be cumbersome to write and maintain in the textarea provided in the Jenkins job configuration.
 Therefore it makes sense to load the program from another source, one that you can maintain using version control and standalone Groovy editors.

-## Entire script from SCM
+## Building Entire Script from SCM

 The easiest way to do this is to select _Groovy CPS DSL from SCM_ when defining the workflow.
 In that case you do not enter any Groovy code in the Jenkins UI; you just indicate where in source code you want to retrieve the program.
 (If you update this repository, a new build will be triggered, so long as your job is configured with an SCM polling trigger.)

-## Manual loading
+## Triggering Manual Loading

 For some cases you may prefer to explicitly load Groovy script text from some source.
 The standard Groovy `evaluate` function can be used, but most likely you will want to load a flow definition from a workspace.